 - Place the heavy cream and sugar into a bowl and beat on medium until stiff peaks are reached.

-- Spoon into a piping bag and press into the base of your pastry.
+- Spoon into a piping bag and press into the base of your crisp pastry shell.

 - Hold the pastry in your palm and pipe the cream until you can feel it is filled.